Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Results

-The \textbf{Gemma} model shows the weakest performance across all metrics.
-Its ROUGE-1 and ROUGE-2 F1 scores fall below 0.4, indicating significant difficulty in capturing relevant unigrams and bigrams.
-The ROUGE-L score is similarly weak, suggesting issues with structural coherence.
-Additionally, Gemma's BLEU and METEOR scores remain low, showing poor n-gram precision and recall.
-With no EM, Gemma struggles to generate sequences that match the reference.
+\texttt{Gemma} demonstrates the weakest performance across all evaluation metrics.
+Its ROUGE-1 and ROUGE-2 F1 scores fall below 0.4\footnote{Following \citet{dalal2024text}, ROUGE scores below 0.4 are considered low, between 0.4 and 0.5 moderate, and above 0.5 good.}, indicating limited ability to capture relevant unigrams and bigrams.
+The low ROUGE-L score further suggests poor structural coherence between generated and reference texts.
+BLEU and METEOR scores remain consistently low, reflecting weak lexical precision and recall, while the absence of EM confirms its difficulty in reproducing reference sequences.

-In contrast, \textbf{Gemma2} emerges as the top performer across all metrics.
-Its ROUGE-1 and ROUGE-2 F1 scores exceed 0.5, indicating strong unigram and bigram relevance.
-The high ROUGE-L score points to solid structural coherence, while the BLEU and METEOR scores suggest excellent n-gram precision and recall.
-Gemma2 also achieves notable EM rates, ranging between 40\% and 50\%, highlighting its strength in generating exact matches, which is critical for tasks requiring precise language generation.

-\textbf{GPT-4} delivers balanced performance across all metrics but shows variability across question levels.
-It follows closely behind Gemma2 in ROUGE, BLEU, and METEOR scores.
-However, a drop occurs at mid and high question levels, suggesting GPT-4 faces challenges with complex queries.
-Despite this, its BERTSCORE exceeds 0.9, and it also performs strongly in EM, rivaling Gemma2 in generating exact matches.

-\textbf{Llama2}, \textbf{Llama3}, and \textbf{Mistral} exhibit similar patterns.
-While their F1 scores for all ROUGE variants are relatively low, mainly due to weak precision, their recall scores approach those of Gemma2 and GPT-4.
-Mistral maintains consistent performance across all question levels, but the Llama models struggle more with more difficult questions.

-Overall, \textbf{Gemma2} emerges as the most performant model, strictly followed by \textbf{GPT-4}, which remains competitive despite a slight decline in performance on complex queries. \textbf{Mistral} and the \textbf{Llama models} perform modestly across ROUGE, BLEU, and METEOR, with Mistral being more stable across all levels. \textbf{Gemma} lags significantly behind, particularly in ROUGE and BLEU.
-BERTSCORE remains consistently high across all models, with Gemma2 and GPT-4 achieving BERTSCOREs above 0.9.